Efficient Parametric SVD of Koopman Operator for Stochastic Dynamical Systems: Proposed Methods

-Both joint and sequential nesting can be implemented efficiently, with almost no additional computational cost compared to the LoRA objective without nesting.
-We defer the details to Appendix.

-\textbf{Special Case: Reversible Continuous-Time Dynamics.} As argued in \citep{Kostic--Novelli--Grazzi--Lounici--Pontil2024iclr}, we can also directly analyze reversible continuous-time dynamics, which includes an important example of Langevin dynamics.
+\textbf{Special Case: Reversible Continuous-Time Dynamics.} As argued in \citep{Kostic--Novelli--Grazzi--Lounici--Pontil2024iclr}, we can also directly analyze reversible continuous-time dynamics, which includes an important example of (overdamped) Langevin dynamics.
 In this special case, we can apply the spectral techniques under a weaker assumption than compactness; for example, we only require the largest eigenvalue to be separated from its essential spectrum; see, e.g., \citep[Section~III.4]{Kato1980}.
-Our objective in Eq.~\eqref{eq:lora_compact} becomes simplified to
+Our objective in Eq.~\eqref{eq:lora_compact} simplifies to